vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 </div>
 ```

->Siblings: We can use + to create sibling elements
+:writing_hand: Siblings: We can use + to create sibling elements
 - `div+p+bq` gives : (would create a div, followed by a p, and then a blockquote)
 ```html
 <div></div>